irebuf/dncs-lab/README.md

  Check if `host-1-b` is working by logging into the router and pinging another device.

  ### Host-2-c
- Check if `host-1-b` is working by logging into the router and pinging another device.
+ Check if `host-1-b` is working by logging into the router and pinging another device.<br>
  In this host we installed a docker container.
 You can see information about it thank to the command
  ```
  docker ps -a